Seneca-BSA/bsa/docs/ses250/lab5.md

 >
 > 1. Repeat the previous step three times to sketch the breadboard connection diagram for each of the following:
 >
-    >    - Include a DMM as a voltmeter to measure the voltage between note A and note B
+    >    - Include a DMM as a voltmeter to measure the voltage between node A and node B
     >    - Include a DMM as an ammeter to measure the current through R1
     >    - Include two DMM each as an ammeter to measure the current through R2 and R3
     >